This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prepare the Glaze: In a small bowl, blend the Dijon mustard and maple syrup together until smooth.
-This simple step creates a sweet and tangy glaze that will beautifully coat your salmon.
+• In a small bowl, stir together the Dijon mustard and maple syrup until smooth.

 Notes

-• Even Thickness: Choose a fillet with even thickness for uniform cooking.
+• Even Thickness: Use a fillet that’s the same thickness throughout for even cooking.

-• Resting Time: Let the salmon rest for a few minutes after baking for the juices to settle.
+• Let it rest: Wait a few minutes after baking so the juices settle.

 Nutrition